mckinsey/vizro/vizro-ai/docs/pages/user-guides/advanced-options.md

 # How to use Vizro-AIs advanced options

-This guide shows you how to use the advanced options of `vizro_ai.plot`.
+This guide shows you how to use the advanced options of `VizroAI.plot`.

 First we show how to change the input parameters of the function, allowing the control of whether code gets executed, the number of retries of `.plot` when it fails validation, and how to change for a more comprehensive return of output (when `return_elements=True`).

-Second we show how to use this more comprehensive output, allowing the control of code generation and fig object production.
+Second we show how to use this more comprehensive output, allowing the control of code generation and `fig` object production.

-## Inputs of `vizro_ai.plot`
+## Inputs of `VizroAI.plot`

 ### `user_input`
 This is the natural language query from which, together with a data sample, the LLM creates a plotly chart.
 For the query, you can [use English or a different language](use-different-languages.md).
 The complexity of the resulting chart [depends on the vendor model capabilities](customize-vizro-ai.md#what-model-to-choose).